vituslehner/permaculture-object-detection/README.md

 This repository should provide some guidance on how to get grip on the topic of deep learning and object detection using Tensorflow.
 It provides links to helpful online resources, sample codes and further ideas on how to use Tensorflow Object Detection API.
-This is not going to be a comprehensive step-by-step tutorial but more a collection of useful information (we think).
+This is not going to be a comprehensive step-by-step tutorial but more a collection of what we think is useful information.

 The major objective of permaculture is to inhabit and use earth in a sustainable fashion.
 Reflecting on this, we feel that we should publish the understanding we gained during the building of our prototype.
 This way